Factors You Never Knew That Play a Role in Your Running Shoes

 There are More Ways to Lace a Running Shoe than there are Actual Running Shoes:

 I won’t pretend to know every trick and tip, but there are plenty of articles depending on your issue.
-There is the runner’s knot that can secure your heal more into place.
+The runner’s knot can secure your heal more into place.
 Skipping certain eyelets in the shoe can alleviate stress for people with high arches.
-How you lace your shoes makes a huge difference on how the shoe fits.
+How you lace your shoes makes a huge difference in how the shoe fits.
 Heck, I’ve run in shoes 1-2 sizes too big by manipulating the laces how you lace shoes is an easy factor that plays a role in your running shoes.

 There is no perfect shoe, just a perfect shoe for you.